Outlander (TV series): Development

 On March 14, 2021, the series was renewed for a seventh season, originally to consist of 12 episodes and adapt the seventh novel, An Echo in the Bone.
-On June 1, 2021, Starz announced the sixth season would premiere in early 2022 with a shortened eight-episode season, while the seventh season would consist of 16 episodes.
+On June 1, 2021, Starz announced the sixth season would premiere in early 2022 with a shortened eight-episode season, while the seventh season would consist of 16 episodes, which ended up incorporating A Breath of Snow and Ashes, An Echo in the Bone, the eighth novel Written in My Own Heart's Blood and elements of the ninth novel Go Tell the Bees That I Am Gone.
 On November 22, 2021, Gabaldon announced that the sixth season would premiere on March 6, 2022.
-In January 2023, the series was renewed for an eighth and final season to consist of 10 episodes.